StatCan/aaw-security-proposal/05-network.md

 workloads introduces some complications from a security posture, and in particular how to prevent data exfiltration from the environment.

+Therefore, there are three proposals on how to implement a source code system in AAW:

 > **Recommendation NET-ES-03**: For source code,
 >
 > 1. Continue to use external source code systems for unclassified workloads.